ska-telescope/ska-sdp-batch-preprocess/docs/src/devguide.rst

 CI Pipeline simulation
 ======================

-Before pushing new commits, you should check whether they will pass CI pipeline as follows:
+Before pushing new commits, you should check whether they will pass the CI pipeline as follows:

 .. code-block::